nammoooo/Diversity/README.md

 [Women Hiring Circle](https://www.womenhiringcircle.com/) - A community-driven initiative that opens dialogue about diversity and inclusion.

+[Women in Tech DK](https://www.womenintech.dk/) - An award winning non-profit organisation who promote and take action on gender equality in the tech industry.

 [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/) A global fellowship program for women and non-binary coders.
 Students receive a three-month scholarship to work on existing Open Source projects and expand their skill set.

+[RightBrains](https://rightbrains.nl/) - A platform for women with digital ambitions.

 [PyLadies](https://pyladies.com/) - A group of women developers worldwide who love the Python programming language.